johntothee/garage/readme.md

 Garage is an internet of things garage door lock and opener for the raspberry pi.
 It uses nodejs and jwt to receive signed tokens to command a garage door to unlock and then trigger the opener.
 This is work in progress at this point.

 When a token is verified and the open-close command is received GPIO pin 17 will go active low to open the lock solenoid.
 Then GPIO pin 27 will go active low for half a second triggering the opener.
 15 seconds later GPIO pin 17 will go inactive releasing the lock solenoid.
+You could use any GPIO pins, but these are right next to each other and a ground pin.
+They are also not shared with any other functionality.

 Next steps are to wire up relays and lock solenoid.
 The lock is expected to work with a 120VAC solenoid and metal pin that will block the path of a garage door's rollers.